JNOSQL/jnosql-book/en/part4/chapter4_2_1.md

 #### `DocumentRepositoryAsync`

-The `DocumentRepositoryAsync` is the document repository to asynchronous tasks.
+The `DocumentRepositoryAsync` is the document repository for the asynchronous tasks.
 It has two components:

 * **DocumentEntityConverter:** That converts an entity to communication API, e.g., The Person to DocumentEntity.